W I N G S O F F R E E D O M

 Oil on Panel, 13.5" x 15"

-As I watched our grandchildren's tricycle merge into morning light, I thought of Debbie.
+As morning light touched our grandchildren’s tricycle, I thought of my wife, Debbie.
 Free now from illness and shadow of times past.
-Dancing beyond.

 Oil on Panel, 17" x 17"